 I love to use coconut milk for a great flavour and delicious consistency.
 In my vegetable curry recipe, I also add ground almonds for a nutty flavour and texture.

 Absolutely!
-Vegetable curry is great for freezing!
+Traditional vegetable curry is perfect for freezing!
 Double your recipe and freeze some to enjoy a super quick and easy dinner later!

 Tried this Vegetable Curry recipe?
 Please leave a star rating ⭐️⭐️⭐️⭐️⭐️ below and let me know how you get on.
 Hearing positive feedback is one of the best parts of creating recipes so please review it below and leave a comment!